Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 - Ensure to keep the mix well-draining.
 They are not particular about soil pH.

-- Take a 3 to 5 inches clay or terracotta pot and fill it with the prepared mix.
+- Fill a 3 to 5 inches clay or terracotta pot with the prepared mix.

 - Moisten the mix before placing the seedlings into the pot, and then scoop the mixture on and around the seedlings.